openfaas/faas-netes/README.md

 Note: When set to `Never`, **only** local (or pulled) images will work.
 When set to `IfNotPresent`, function deployments may not be updated when using static image tags.

+## Kubernetes Versions
+OpenFaaS strives to support as many Kubernetes versions as possible.
+Due to recent changes in the Secrets API, **Kubernetes 1.9** or higher is required with **faas-netes 0.7.1** or higher.

 ## Contributing to faas-netes